 They will also take into consideration the grain of the carpet and the difference between solids and patterns in order to make sure that your carpet looks its best.
 Click here to learn about our installation guarantee!

 So why buy from Sloane’s?
 We source carpet irregulars directly from the biggest brand-name carpet manufacturers, thanks to relationships we’ve spent decades cultivating.
 Since the manufacturers are unable to sell these irregulars at full retail price, they sell them to us at steep discounts, and we pass those savings on to you!
-That’s how we’re able to sell you name-brand carpets at 50 to 70 percent off the prices you’d pay anywhere else.
+That’s how we’re able to sell you name-brand carpets up to 70% off other carpet retailers’ prices.